-The Inspector-General for Emergency Management (IGEM) is an independent statutory role reporting to Victoria’s Minister for Police and Emergency Services.
+The Inspector-General for Emergency Management (IGEM) is an independent statutory role reporting to Victoria’s Minister for Emergency Services.
 As Inspector-General, Tony Pearce provides assurance to government and the community in respect of emergency management arrangements in Victoria, and fosters their continuous improvement.
 This includes identifying what is working well, where change is required, and monitoring the implementation of desired changes into practice.
 In essence, the Inspector-General and his office strive to give Victorians confidence that the emergency management arrangements are effective.

 Collaborating with ESF